 No summary available.

-The House Chairperson Mr C T Frolick, as Chairperson, took the Chair and requested members to observe a moment of silence for prayers or meditation.
+The House Chairperson, Mr C T Frolick, as Chair, took the Chair and requested members to observe a moment of silence for prayers or meditation.

-The MINISTER IN THE PRESIDENCY: PERFORMANCE MONITORING AND EVALUATION, AS WELL AS ADMINISTRATION IN THE PRESIDENCY: Hon Chairperson, hon members, hon chairpersons of the committees, Deputy Minister Dina Pule, Director-General Dr Sean Phillips, senior management and staff of the department present, invited guests, it is on a sad note that this inaugural Budget Vote speech is delivered, while the country mourns the passing away of a heroine of our struggle and a stalwart, Mama [Mother] Albertina Sisulu.
-Mama [Mother] Sisulu strove for a South Africa that is just, nonracial, nonsexist and democratic.
+The MINISTER IN THE PRESIDENCY: PERFORMANCE MONITORING AND EVALUATION AS WELL AS ADMINISTRATION: Hon Chairperson, hon members, hon chairpersons of the committees, Deputy Minister, Dina Pule, Director-General Dr Sean Phillips, senior management and staff of the department present, invited guests, it is on a sad note that this inaugural Budget Vote is delivered while the country mourns the passing away of a heroine of our struggle and a stalwart, Mama [Mother.]
+Albertina Sisulu.
+Mama [Mother.]
+Sisulu strived for a South Africa that is just, nonracial, nonsexist and democratic.
 She wanted our people to lead a better life, and her contribution to our society is immeasurable.
 This Budget Vote is dedicated to the fruitful life she lived and shared with all of us.
 May her soul rest in peace!

-We are also delivering this inaugural Budget Vote speech during Youth Month, a month dedicated to youth development.
-Sir, 16 June this year marks the 35th anniversary of the Soweto uprising and related uprisings in the country.
+Today, we also deliver this inaugural Budget Vote during the Youth Month; a month dedicated to youth development.
+The 16 June, this year, marks the 35th anniversary of the Soweto and related uprisings in the country.
 It is the month in which young people braved all odds to fight for equal and quality education for all.
-It is also against this background that education is among the five key priorities of government, for which the youth of 1976 fought.
+It is also against this background that education is among the five key priorities of government, of which the youth of 1976 fought for.

-Today we are delivering the first Budget Vote of a newly formed Department of Performance Monitoring and Evaluation in the Presidency, following the allocation of an independent Vote to the department as from 1 April this year.
+We, today, deliver the first Budget Vote of a newly formed Department for Performance, Monitoring and Evaluation, in the Presidency, following the allocation of an independent Vote to the department as from 01 April this year.

-Let me also take this opportunity to welcome the Deputy Minister of Performance Monitoring and Evaluation, hon Dina Pule, to the PME family.
-Her appointment has enhanced and brought new energy to the work of the department.
-The Deputy Minister brings to the family her extensive experience in government, coupled with a passion for service delivery to our people.
+Let me take this opportunity to also welcome the Deputy Minister of Performance Monitoring and Evaluation, hon Dina Pule, to the PME family, whose appointment has enhanced and brought new energy to the work of the department.
+The Deputy Minister brings to the family, her extensive experience in government, coupled with passion for service delivery to our people.
 Both the Deputy Minister and I look forward to a fruitful working relationship with Parliament in the delivery of our mandate.

 The President has also signed performance agreements with all Ministers, based on the outcomes and targets.